 What is student contents insurance?

+Student contents insurance is there to protect student’s contents and possessions while you’re living at student accommodation from theft and sometimes loss or damage.
 It is thought that the average student room contains over £3,000 worth of contents.
 With all that valuable content, it’s no wonder that students want to cover the costs of any mishaps.

 In spite of this, 46% of students don’t have contents insurance when they go to Uni, some incorrectly believe that their landlord covers this.
 Often the landlord will insure the building, but not your contents.
+According to Save The Student, research found that 36% of students that needed to get contents insurance, didn’t.
+They assumed it was too expensive or they wouldn’t need it.
+But, the same proportion of students had their possessions damaged or stolen.

 Having student contents insurance protects you if your possessions are stolen and (depending on the insurer and cover purchased) loss or damage.
 So, if the worst does happen you don’t need to find the money to replace all your items.